 England also have tours to Sri Lanka (April) and India (November) this year and Strauss hoped the batsmen learn fast.

 “It is also important for the guys to start turning their attention towards Sri Lanka in the particular challenges.
+There may not be the same challenges as here, but they will be slightly different in terms of the conditions etc., so we need to learn lessons from this.

 “If you are a good enough player you find a way, it may take you a week or so finding a way you don’t make the same mistakes again.
 We haven’t been good enough or quick enough to adapting our game, that’s for sure,” Strauss said.

 Pakistan and England will now play four-match one-day, starting with the first in Abu Dhabi on February 13.
-That will be followed by three Twenty20 internationals.—AFP
+That will be followed by three Twenty20 internationals. — AFP